 - Take the best results and search with Keyword Tool to see if you can be more specific with the keywords.

-Your primary objective is to have your content found on Google by the people that will be interested in your artwork.
+Your primary objective is to have your content found on Google by the people who will be interested in your artwork.

-Writing great content takes much work.
-You can do it, and the more that you write, the better you will be.
+Writing great content takes work.
+You can do it; the more you write, the better you will be.
 Your following will grow, and your art sales will increase.

 The flip side of creating great content that your readers will enjoy is having it found.
 Take the time necessary to research the best keywords for your content.
 Doing so will generate free traffic to your site.

 What are your thoughts?
-Are you spending time on keyword search?
-I would love to hear from you.
+Are you spending time on keyword searches?
+Share your thoughts in the comment section below.